Claire Sheridan

 About Claire

-In her previous professional incarnation, Claire’s work spanned the United States and included stints on both sides of the bars—rape crisis counselor; crisis interventionist at a hospital-based sexual assault center; and teacher, researcher, and victim-offender dialogue facilitator in high security state prisons.
+In her previous professional incarnation, Claire’s work in the criminal legal system spanned the United States and included stints on both sides of the bars—rape crisis counselor; crisis interventionist at a hospital-based sexual assault center; and teacher, researcher, and victim-offender dialogue facilitator in high security state prisons.
 She also served as a Guardian ad Litem and Court Appointed Special Advocate in the civil system.
 In short, she has accumulated material for more books than she has time left to write.

 Claire has a bachelor’s degree in psychology, a master’s degree and postgraduate courses in criminal justice.
 She also holds a professional certificate in private investigation from the University of Washington.